These guides are AI-generated educational summaries — not legal or medical advice.

 Saying 'my medication controls my symptoms' without clarifying breakthrough symptoms

-Why: If you say your medication controls your GERD without noting that you still have daily or frequent breakthrough symptoms, the examiner may check the 'without daily symptoms' box, which maps to a 0% rating.
+If you say your medication controls your GERD without noting that you still have daily or frequent breakthrough symptoms, the examiner may check the 'without daily symptoms' box, which maps to a 0% rating.

-Do this instead: Clarify that while you take medication daily, you still experience breakthrough heartburn, regurgitation, or dysphagia [X] days per week despite being compliant with your medication regimen.
+Instead: Clarify that while you take medication daily, you still experience breakthrough heartburn, regurgitation, or dysphagia [X] days per week despite being compliant with your medication regimen.

 Impact: 0% vs. 10%, 30%, or 60%